mattgathu/blog/posts/2024-01-17-tenx-reading-journal.md

 Systems can be analyzed in terms of the changes of their states over time.
 A state is a set of variables that best characterized the system.
 Complex systems exhibit nonlinear change that is not proportional to time, the system's current state nor changes in the environment.

+A system's stability varies from stable one that remain unchanged by small perturbation to un-stable ones that are disrupted by small perturbations.
+In some instances small changes in the environment completely changes the system; these are bifurcations, phase transitions or tipping points.

+Complex systems can be path dependent - its future is dependent on its present and past states.

+Example:
+* Financial volatility in the stock market

+**Self-Organization**

+The interaction of the components of a complex system may produce global patterns or behaviour; self-organization, without central or external control.
+Self-organization can produce physical structures such as crystalline patterns in materials or dynamic behaviours such as shoaling in fish.

+Example:
+* starlings flocking in complex patterns

 **Adaptation**

+Complex systems are always adaptive and responding to the environment.
+This adaptation can happen:
+* cognitively
+* by learning and psychological development
+* through information sharing
+* by evolutionary means: genetic variation and natural selection

+Adaptation gives complex systems the ability to be:
+* adaptive: able to change in order to remain functional and survive.
+* robust: withstand perturbations.
+* resilient: go back to previous state after perturbation

+Example:
+* immune system learning about pathogens

 **Interdisciplinarity**

+Complex systems have universality - many systems in different domains have common underlying features that can be described using the same models or principles.
+Complex systems appear in all scientific and professional domains.

+Example:
+* common properties of information processing systems: nervous system, internet

 **Methods**

+Mathematical and computational methods are useful tools to study complex systems.

+> Computers are also used to analyze massive data coming from complex systems to reveal and visualize hidden patterns that are not visible to human eyes.
+These computational methods can lead to discoveries that then deepen our understanding and appreciation of nature.

+Example:
+* mathematical and computer models of the brain